 For the vast majority of us, leaving the house at noon for a five-hour ride on a weekday is a no-go.
-With jobs, kids, pets and other commitments cutting into training time, keeping fit for local crits, bunch rides, or even just so that your six pack doesn’t turn into a keg involves riding the trainer indoors.
+With jobs, kids, pets and other commitments cutting into training time, keeping fit for local crits, bunch rides, or even just so that your six pack doesn’t turn into a keg involves riding the indoor bike trainer.

-With this limited training time, it’s important to make the most of it, and you won’t get much out of spinning aimlessly on a trainer.
+With this limited training time, it’s important to make the most of it, and you won’t get much out of spinning aimlessly.
 Fortunately, there are a host of apps out there that work with our Interactive, Smart Fluid Power and Classic trainers to provide targeted workouts which will keep you fighting fit.

 What you’ll need to use a training app

-No matter the Kurt Kinetic unit you have, you can utilize the latest crop of training apps to get the most out of your time riding indoors, however, depending on your setup the riding experience and required gear will vary slightly.
+No matter the Kinetic bike trainer you have, you can utilize the latest crop of training apps to get the most out of your time riding indoors, however, depending on your setup the riding experience and required gear will vary slightly.

 To use indoor training apps you’re going to need: